electricgecko/MARK/readme.md

 ## Alpha version constraints
 - You need to host M A R K on your own (LAMP-) server.
 For now, the installation process involves uploading the package and changing some php files (see *installation*).
 - If your server does not have an SSL certificate, M A R K will not be able to save images via secure connections for cross-domain scripting reasons.
-- M A R K does not save image sources in any way.
-In the rare cases this is of interest to me, I use a [reverse image search](https://gist.github.com/electricgecko/44152c19c83d7d1960a9).
+- M A R K does not retain image sources.
 - For now, folders have to be created manually, on the server.
 For the beta version, I'd like to add an UI for this.
 - The user account system is rudimentary, to say the least.
-Passwords are stored as plain text, even.
-- JS & SCSS remain uncompiled, no task runner, no SCSS no nothing.
+- JS & CSS remain uncompiled.
 - No dependencies.

 ## Installation